 Ollantaytambo is located to the Northwest of Cusco, and is nearby the ancient city of Machu Picchu.
 This is where the leader of the Inca renaissance lived.
 The town feels ancient and alive; it’s where a lot of people looking to hike the Inca trail begin their journeys.
 From town, it takes about three or four days to reach the peak at Machu Picchu from Ollantaytambo.

 The town resembles that of a u-shape with perpendicular and lateral roads cutting through it.
 If you travel outside of town, that is where you find the archaeological site.
-If you’re not hiking the Inca Trail, but still plan on visiting Machu Picchu, Ollantaytambo is where Peru Rail has its station leading to the base of the mountains.
+If you’re not hiking the Inca Trail, but still plan on visiting Machu Picchu, go with Ollantaytambo.
+Ollantaytambo is where Peru Rail has its station leading to the base of the mountains.
 At the base of Machu Picchu is a town called Aguas Calientes (meaning hot waters in Spanish), where you can find “hot springs”.

 We toured the Ollantaytambo ruins which was quite difficult to navigate.
 Firstly, the geography of the region makes it hard to walk longer distances.
 There are hills, mountains, and elevation changes.
 These things can make it tricky for someone who is just visiting and therefore not well acclimated.
 The elevation at the Ollantaytambo ruins is actually higher than Machu Picchu by around two thousand feet.

-The history of the ruins begins in the 15th century when Inca Pachacutec conquered and began to rebuild the town of Ollantaytambo, constructing large terraces and irrigation systems for farming.
+The history of the ruins begins in the 15th century when Inca Pachacutec conquered and began to rebuild the town of Ollantaytambo.
+They constructed large terraces and irrigation systems for farming.
 These terraces make up what’s called the Fortress or Temple Hill.
 The town eventually fell into the hands of Inca Manco who used it as a retreat from the attack of the Spanish.
 From high above the terraces, the Incas managed to ward off the Spanish the first time.
 But the Spanish came back with a stronger army the next time and Ollantaytambo was captured by Pizarro and his men.